munificent/game-programming-patterns/book/dirty-flag.markdown

 This mirrors the different garbage collection strategies in systems that automatically manage memory.
-Reference counting frees memory the second it's no longer needed, but burns CPU time updating ref counts eagerly every time references are changed.
+Reference counting frees memory the second it's no longer needed, but it burns CPU time updating ref counts eagerly every time references are changed.

 Simple garbage collectors defer reclaiming memory until it's really needed, but